Deadline for submission: August 15, 2021

 To apply, please submit the following items by August 15, 2021:

 1- Two to three (2-3) compositions for consideration.
-These compositions may be any genre or instrumentation – with one of these compositions employing traditional notation and a notated score (submitted as a .pdf file).
+These compositions may be any genre or instrumentation – with at least one of these compositions employing traditional notation and a notated score (submitted as a .pdf file).
 Recordings of your compositions shared as URLs will also be accepted, but are not required.

 2- We want to learn about what motivates you artistically.
 Please submit either a written statement (up to 500 words) or a video URL (not more than 5 minutes in duration) that describes your creative voice, discusses your work, your artistic goals, and what you would like to accomplish in this project.